mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **encoding:** The encoding used to encode the tile layer data.
 When used, it can be "base64" and "csv" at the moment.
 -  **compression:** The compression used to compress the tile layer data.
-   Tiled Qt supports "gzip" and "zlib".
+   Tiled supports "gzip" and "zlib".

 When no encoding or compression is given, the tiles are stored as individual XML ``tile`` elements.
 Next to that, the easiest format to